adamwozhere/full-stack-open/part9/README.md

-Note: managed to fix but not really sure how, possible reloading into folder then back out? or just changing to .eslintrc and not .eslintrc.cjs (module.exports = {}) exercise 9.7 = 40min exercise 9.8 = 30min (managed to fix eslint error by changing "project": true - as this sets eslint to use the .tsconfig.json that is closest to the source files!)
+Note: managed to fix but not really sure how, possible reloading into folder then back out? or just changing to .eslintrc and not .eslintrc.cjs (module.exports = {}) exercise 9.7 = 40min exercise 9.8 = 30min (managed to fix eslint error by changing "project": true - as this sets eslint to use the .tsconfig.json that is closest to the source files!) exercise 9.9 = 30min (had trouble getting cors working as it would error saying it is 'any' value, but seemed to be editor not using the @types/cors straight away ?)